String, Number, Boolean, Array, Object.

 Without data types, a computer cannot safely solve this:

 Does it make any sense to add "Volvo" to sixteen?
-Will produce an error or a result?
+Will produce a result?
+Will it produce an error?

 A string (or a text string) is a series of characters like "John Doe".